XenitAB/xenitab.github.io/blog/2022-04-12-ephemeral-container-security.md

 ---
-title: Kubernetes Ephemeral Containers Security
+title: Kubernetes Ephemeral Container Security
 description: >
   Ephemeral containers is a new concept in Kubernetes which allows attaching containers to already running Pods.
 It also introduces new security concerns